 Do you have questions about off-road tandeming?
 If so, see below for some answers to the most frequently asked questions.
 If you don’t see the question or answer you’re looking for, email your question to us here at MTBTandems.com.
 And we’ll be adding the best questions and answers to this page regularly.

 Are you an experienced off-road tandem team?
 Have some tips or info that might be helpful to others, especially new teams?
 Feel free share your knowledge!
 Just email us with you $.02 worth.
-The person(s) submitting the best tip each month will receive a modest prize.

-For most of us, so we can share the fun and comaraderie of mountain biking with someone.
+For most of us, so we can share the fun and camaraderie of mountain biking with someone.
 Sometimes it’s because two riders who want to ride together are of different skill and/or fitness levels (at least when they start riding tandems; tandeming seems to bring both partners to a new level together!).

 Because it’s fun – what better reason?